NidhinGTH/NidhinGTH/ReadME.md

 - 🔭 An Engineer
 👨‍💻 Full stack Developer
 - 👯 I’m looking to collaborate with - Other developers in community. 💬 curious about - Linux , Python
-- 🥅 2024 Goal - exploring more on Python,Django,Angular
+- 🥅 Trying to Explore more on Python,Django,Angular
 - ⚡ Fun fact - I'm fairly good with Google Dorking

 <!-- ❔❔❔❔ means username in below README.md -->